emard/synthowheel/README.md

 Upper bits of the phase accumulator are taken to address waveform table data, reading one 16-bit signed waveform value per clock cycle.

-On each clock cycle the signed waveform value is multiplied by one of 128 16-bit volume coefficients and added to output accumulator, which is latched to provide 16-bit 195 kHz PCM from 25 MHz system clock.
+On each clock cycle the signed waveform value is multiplied by 10-bit volume coefficient from 128 element array and added to output accumulator, which is latched to provide 16-bit 195 kHz PCM from 25 MHz system clock.

 At 25 MHz system clock, 32-bit phase accumulator provides max 0.005 cents